lumail/lumail/README.md

 * Code the display/manipulation of the message-indexes.
 * Code the display/manipulation of a single mail message.

-The first of these is complete.
-A maildir collection may be searched, browsed, and toggled.

-The display of indexes & messages is still missing.
+The first two items on this list are complete:

+* You can launch the client and navigate/manipulate the Maildir folders.
+* Opening a folder, or series of folders, will show you the messages in it.
+    * The messages may be scrolled.

+The missing step is the ability to read individual messages, reply to messages, etc.

 Screenshots